 This is an extension of our Connected Enterprise approach to automation solutions in other sectors, the approach that lies at the heart of Industrial Internet of Things (IIoT) strategies for many of the world’s most important brands.

 We effectively borrow everything we learn from being the largest company in the world dedicated to automation and refine it for the onshore oil and gas production environment.
 If you’ll excuse the pun!

-Moreover it allows operators to run short-term ALS production optimisation loops, asset management systems and to connect to advance optimisation modules that can help the producer to reduce operational costs, increase efficiency, raise profit margins and have a stable infrastructure to reap the rewards of further Industrial Internet of Things (IIoT) benefits as they develop.
+Moreover it allows operators to run short-term ALS production optimization loops, asset management systems and to connect to advance optimization modules that can help the producer to reduce operational costs, increase efficiency, raise profit margins and have a stable infrastructure to reap the rewards of further Industrial Internet of Things (IIoT) benefits as they develop.

 And why do I love what I do so much?

 I love what I do because I can feel and see the benefit of it taking effect very quickly, right before my eyes.